drkvogel/optimor-task/README.md

 ## Optimor Python Developer Interview Task

+To run:

+    python get_tariff.py

+or

+    ./runme

+To enable logging to stdout, run

+    ./debug

+---

+### Notes

 I had done this sort of thing before with `BeautifulSoup`, but `Selenium` and `xpath` was new to me.

 I have mainly been doing C++ and JavaScript at work recently, so my Python is a bit rusty!
 And so it took me a bit longer than 1.5hrs.